mattjohndavidson/mattjohndavidson.github.io/README.md

 Matt is a PhD candidate at the University of Washington College of Education, in the Measurement and Statistics area.
-His research works to improve the reliability, validity, and equity of CS assessments by bringing together CS education, psychometrics, and analysis of log data.
+His research works to improve the reliability, validity, and equity of CS assessments by bringing together psychometrics, CS education, and log data analysis methods.

 ## Interests